 8. Meet a Woolly Mammoth at the Bell Museum of Natural History

-Explore the Bell Museum of Natural History, a place for families and friends to get close to the wild in their hands-on Touch and See Room and wildlife dioramas.
+Explore the Bell Museum of Natural History, a place for families and friends to get close to the wild with the hands-on Touch and See Lab and wildlife dioramas.
 Discover the natural world through exhibits, programs, and more.
 Travel back in time and meet a Woolly Mammoth and view the whole world in a new way at its planetarium.